Coordinator Alberto Floreani talks about the programme

-The Faculty of Economics together with the Faculty of Banking, Finance and Insurance Sciences offers its learning, organisational, and research resources for the launch of this interfaculty Master of Science Programme.
+The Faculty of Banking, Finance and Insurance Sciences together with the Faculty of Economics offers its learning, organisational, and research resources for the launch of this interfaculty Master of Science Programme.
 The course is structured in one curricula: Actuarial sciences for insurance

 The learning goals for the Master of Science in Statistical and actuarial sciences (which belongs to Course Class LM-83 and is taught in English) include the following competencies, knowledge and abilities.